After the housing bubble of 2008–09, few people can say you’re “just throwing money” away by renting anymore.

 If you’re unsure of what to do in your situation, contact the Department of Housing and Urban Development (HUD).
 HUD offers free counseling related to renting in all 50 states.
 (Here’s how to find a HUD-approved housing counselor in your area.)

 If a housing counselor suspects you have a legal issue, you’ll need to speak with an attorney.
 Just getting an attorney on retainer can cost several thousand dollars, depending on your situation.
 If an attorney feels your rights have been violated, he or she may be willing to take your case pro bono, but it is unlikely unless you can prove your inability to pay.
 In most states, however, the Department of Justice will provide free legal services to those who are classified as being “low income.”
 This Department of Justice legal service website can help you find local attorneys and self-help resources.
 Others can locate a qualified attorney using the ABA’s Laywer Referral Service.

-To wrap up, when we rent apartments we often feel like the landlord has all the power, when that’s not really true at all.
-Renter’s have A LOT of rights, most just don’t realize it.
-So if you end up with a crumby landlord, it’s often worth a bit of research to determine if he or she is actually breaking the law and what you can do about it.
+When we rent apartments, we often feel like the landlord has all the power; but that’s not really true at all.
+Renter’s have A LOT of rights — most just don’t realize it.
+If you end up with a crummy landlord, it’s often worth a bit of research to determine if he or she is actually breaking the law and what you can do about it.

 Editor’s note: This article was originally published in November 2011.
 It has been thoroughly updated for relevance and accuracy before republication.

 Want FREE help eliminating debt & saving your first (or next) $100,000?